-Colorado weather is famous for having all four season in one day.
-Remember whenever outdoors, the weather can change instantly and campers, no matter whether using a tent or in a cushy RV, should be prepared.
+Colorado weather is famous for having all four seasons in one day.
+Remember whenever outdoors, the weather can change instantly and campers, no matter whether using a tent camping or cushy RV camping should be prepared.
 Especially at altitude, where temperatures can be warm during the day, but precariously cold at night.
 Items that should always be packed, even in summer, are a pair of wool socks and a hat or knit cap.
 Happy camping!

 Eleven Mile: https://cpw.state.co.us/placestogo/Parks/ElevenMile